FDSN/OBS-standards/Meetings/TimeZones.md

 ## Two hour time slots

-Slots starting before 7h or ending after 24h local are marked in **bold** **SUFFER HOURS** are people times the number of hours beyond these limits
+Slots starting before 7h or ending after 24h local are marked in **bold**.

+**SUFFER HOURS** are people times the number of hours beyond these limits

 Two-hour time slots for 31 March to 27 October are